xames3/smart/docs/source/explained/docker/index.rst

 auto-magically, I'm dropped in an isolated environment where I can run my code or do whatever I want without messing up my local machine.

-It was like having a personal sandbox to play in, and I was immeditately sold!
+It was like having a personal sandbox to play in, and I was immeditately sold.

 But as I started using it more, I realised that there's a lot more to it, and Docker Engine is doing some really fancy stuff behind the scenes.
 Remember how